geo-martino/aiorequestful/docs/index.rst

 What's in this documentation
 ----------------------------

-* How to guides on getting started with AIOReqestful and other key functionality of the package
+* Guides on getting started with AIOReqestful and other key functionality of the package (*Coming soon...*)
 * Release history
 * How to get started with contributing to AIOReqestful
 * Reference documentation

-.. include:: howto.install.rst
+.. include:: guides.install.rst

 .. toctree::
    :maxdepth: 1
-   :caption: 📜 How to...
+   :caption: 📜 Guides & Getting Started

+   guides.install

 .. toctree::
    :maxdepth: 1